 For how long a digital multimeter can maintain its accuracy?

 Like any other electronic measuring instruments, multimeter will lose its accuracy overtime.
-Several instruments are re-calibrated during its life time, but multimeter is not user calibratable.
+Several instruments are re-calibrated during its life time, but multimeter is not user calibratable in general.

 So how long a multimeter can be trusted?